OUR mission

 005.

-To support students’ whole being through extensive opportunities for movement, play, and being outdoors in a home-like environment.
+To support students’ whole being through extensive opportunities for movement, unstructured play, and being outdoors.

 006.